DungxNguyen/OS-assignment1/readme-DungNguyen.txt

 When the children process dies, freevm_process will take care the virtual space of the shared pages.

 ----------------------------------------------------------
-The demo program for the shared pages is "increaseshared", it will print out the values of 4 1st address of 4 shared pages then increase the values by 1.
+The demo program for the shared pages is "increaseshared", it will print out:
+- the count of processes using shared pages
+- the current values of 4 1st values of 4 shared pages
+- the new values of 4 1st values of 4 shared pages
 $ increaseshared
-0:1
-0:1
-0:1
-0:1
+1:0:1
+1:0:1
+1:0:1
+1:0:1

 The test program for the shared page is "testsharedpage" (testsharedpages.c).
 It run 4 tests:
 1. Simple access and count.
 The process first request access to shared memory.
 After the 1st request,